OSDLabs/BitsnetLogin/README.md

 This is a script for logging into the Captive Portal at BITS Goa

 ## Features
-- Save your username and password once and login with ease
+- Save your username and password once and login with ease.
 - Use UNLIMITED accounts to login.
 (You'll need the ID and password, of course)
-- Logout if necessary
+- Logout from the commandline.
+No need to keep the login page open.
-- Use CLI or App
+- Use CLI or App.
-- Use another username and password temporarily when out of data
+- Update from the CLI with single command.
-- Update from the CLI with single command
+- Man page for integrated experience with the GNU/Linux desktop
-- Easy install script
+- Easy installation.

 ## Usage
 Use the installed app from launcher